naelmahdy/github-slideshow/_posts/0000-01-02-naelmahdy.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Naelmahdy slide!"
 ---

 this is new awesome slide